 Hawkesbury-Nepean Valley flood management represents a long-term infrastructure resilience challenge.
 Increasingly frequent extreme weather events, combined with the impacts of population growth in new and more densely populated areas, will likely require an increase in the level of resilience of some infrastructure networks.
 Infrastructure should be able to continue operating through minor disruptions, and recover quickly from major disruptions.

-The Hawkesbury-Nepean Valley Integrated Flood Management Strategy presents a series of initiatives and investments to reduce flood risk in the valley.
-Elements of the strategy being investigated include:
+The Hawkesbury-Nepean Valley Integrated Flood Management Strategy presents a series of initiatives and investments to reduce ﬂood risk in the valley.
+Elements of the strategy being investigated and implemented include:

 - flood mitigation infrastructure, including raising Warragamba Dam

 - road infrastructure upgrades to improve flood evacuation capacity, such as culvert upgrades, new bridges, road raising and widening, and intersection upgrades

 - a community engagement strategy

 - improved governance and accountability to reduce flood risk through the integration of emergency, road and land use planning.